-Javan Esfandiari (39), Director of Research & Development.
-Mr. Esfandiari joined Chembio Diagnostic Systems, Inc. in 2000.
+Javan Esfandiari (40), Senior Vice President of Research and Development.
+Mr. Esfandiari joined Chembio Diagnostic Systems, Inc., in 2000.
 Mr. Esfandiari co-founded, and became a co-owner of Sinovus Biotech AB where he served as Director of Research and Development concerning lateral flow technology until Chembio Diagnostic Systems Inc. acquired Sinovus Biotech AB in 2000.
 From 1993 to 1997, Mr. Esfandiari was Director of Research and Development with On-Site Biotech/National Veterinary Institute, Uppsala, Sweden, which was working in collaboration with Sinovus Biotech AB on development of veterinary lateral flow technology.
 Mr. Esfandiari received his B.Sc. in Clinical Chemistry and his M. Sc. in Molecular Biology from Lund University, Sweden.
 He has published articles in various veterinary journals and has co-authored articles on tuberculosis serology with Dr. Lyashchenko.

-Rick Bruce (51), Vice President, Operations.
+Richard Bruce (52), Vice President, Operations.
 Mr. Bruce was hired in April 2000 as Director of Operations.
-He is responsible for production, maintenance, inventory, shipping, receiving, and warehouse operations.
+He is responsible for manufacturing, maintenance, inventory, shipping, receiving and warehouse operations.
 Prior to joining Chembio Diagnostic Systems Inc., he held director level positions at Wyeth Laboratories from 1984 to 1993.
-From 1998 to 1998, he held various management positions in the Operations department at Biomerieux.
+From 1993 to 1998, he held various management positions in the Operations department at bioMérieux Inc., (formerly Organon Teknika Corp.), in Durham, North Carolina.
 From 1998 to 2000, he held a management position at V.I.
 Technologies.
 Mr. Bruce has over 25 years of operations management experience with Fortune 500 companies in the field of in-vitro diagnostics and blood fractionation.
 Mr. Bruce received his BS in Management from National Louis University in 1997.

-Les Stutzman (54), VP of Marketing.
+Les Stutzman (55), Vice President of Marketing.
 In 2005, Mr. Stutzman joined Chembio as Vice President of Marketing to lead the development and launch of rapid tests for veterinary and human TB and other veterinary products.
 Mr. Stutzman has spent over twenty years in marketing leadership positions within various diagnostics companies.
-He has held Global Director and Business Development Director positions in Marketing for diagnostic companies including bioMérieux Inc., (formerly Organon Teknika Corp.), Durham, North Carolina from 1997 to 2002 and TREK Diagnostic Systems, Cleveland, Ohio from 2002 to 2005.
+He has held Global Director and Business Development Director positions in Marketing for diagnostic companies including bioMérieux Inc., (formerly Organon Teknika Corp.), in Durham, North Carolina from 1997 to 2002 and TREK Diagnostic Systems, Cleveland, Ohio from 2002 to 2005.
 Mr. Stutzman received his MBA in Marketing from Duke University Fuqua School of Business in 1988 and his Masters in Microbiology from Wagner College in 1982.
 Mr. Stutzman is MT (ASCP) SM certified.

-Tom Ippolito (43), VP of Regulatory Affairs, QA and QC.
+Tom Ippolito (44), Vice President of Regulatory Affairs, QA and QC.
 Mr. Ippolito joined Chembio in June 2005.
-He has over twenty years experience with in vitro diagnostics for infectious diseases, protein therapeutics, vaccine development, Process Development, Regulatory Affairs and Quality Management.
+He has over twenty years experience with invitro diagnostics for infectious diseases, protein therapeutics, vaccine development, Process Development, Regulatory Affairs and Quality Management.
 Over the years, Mr. Ippolito has held Vice President level positions at Biospecific Technologies, Corp. from 2000 - 2005, Director level positions in Quality Assurance, Quality Control, Process Development and Regulatory Affairs at United Biomedical, Inc. from 1987 - 2000.
-Since 2003, he has been a guest instructor for "drug development process" and "FDA regulations", a BioScience Certificate program at New York State University of Stony Brook.
+Mr. Ippolito is the Course Director for "drug development process" and "FDA Regulatory Process" for the BioScience Certificate Program at the New York State University of Stony Brook, a program he has been a part of since its inception in 2003.